mblum/nn/README.md

 ### Reading and writing models to disk

-You can read and write neural network models to binary files.
+You can read and write MLPs to binary files.

           // write model to disk
           nn.write(filename);